Five-Branes in M-Theory and a Two-Dimensional Geometric Langlands Duality

 The proceeding analysis of this system is almost identical to the one before for the system (\ref{equivalent IIA system 1}).
 In particular, the sought-after half-BPS (i.e.~ground) states (living in the D4-branes) will correspond to states of the I-brane theory on ${\bf S}^1 \times \mathbb R_t$.
 Moreover, the I-brane theory will be a theory of free chiral fermions.
 As before, the chiral fermions will couple to certain gauge fields.
 In order to determine what these gauge fields are, let us now discuss what gauge groups should appear in the D4-D6/O$6^-$ I-brane system.

 By a T-duality along three directions, we can get to a D1-D9/O$9^-$ system, where O$9^-$ is a spacetime-filling orientifold nine-plane.
 One can compare this to an analogous D5-D9-O$9^{\pm}$ system studied in \cite{Gimon}, where the gauge groups are different on the D5- and D9-branes; they are either orthogonal on the D5-branes and symplectic on the D9-branes or vice-versa, depending on the sign in O$9^{\pm}$.
 This is due to the fact that there are four possible mixed Neumann-Dirichlet boundary conditions for the 5-9 open strings which stretch between the corresponding D-branes.
 On the other hand, there are eight possible mixed Neumann-Dirichlet boundary conditions for the 1-9 open strings stretched between D-branes in the D1-D9/O$9^-$ system, which consequently leads to the $\it{same}$ orthogonal gauge groups on both the D1- and D9-branes.
-By T-dualising back to a D4-D6/O$6^-$ system, we will get the gauge groups $SO(2k)$ and $SO(2N)$ on the $k$ D4- and $N$ D6-branes in the presence of an O$6^-$-plane, respectively.
+By T-dualising back to a D4-D6/O$6^-$ system, one can conclude that generically, there ought to be, in the presence of the O$6^-$-plane, an $SO(\alpha)$ and $SO(2N)$ gauge group on the $k$ D4- and $N$ D6-branes, respectively, where $\alpha$ depends on $k$.

+To ascertain what $\alpha$ is, note that according to~\cite{nissan}, the total central charge of the \emph{real} chiral fermions should not change as we move the D4- and D6-branes around; in particular, it should not change as we move the stack of coincident D4- and D6-branes away from the O$6^-$-plane.
+When we move the stack of coincident D4- and D6-branes away from the O$6^-$-plane, we effectively have the $U(k) \times U(N)$ theory described by (\ref{4.9})--(\ref{L}).
+Thus, $\alpha$ must be such that the total central charge of the real chiral fermions is $kN$.